 -The Rich Roll Podcast.
 Rich gets inspiring guests on his podcast and does an excellent job bringing their stories and message to the listener.
 If I’m only going to listen to one podcast, this is it.
 Inspiring & informative.

 -the WAR of ART.
 If you really want to follow the artists path and express and communicate in a dynamic way with your photography, then I strongly encourage you to read Steven Pressfield’s books and understand Resistance.
 Start with this one.

-of your body and the health of the planet, than to adopt a whole-food plant-based diet.
+the health of your body and the health of the planet, than to adopt a whole-food plant-based diet.